pingcap/docs/table-attributes.md

 > **Note:**
 >
-> - If only the attribute of a table exists at present, even though the `merge_option=allow` attribute is configured, a partition still split multiple regions according to the actual number of partitions by default.
-To merge all regions, you need to [reset attributes of the table](#usage).
+> - When there is now only an attribute of a partition, even if the `merge_option=allow` attribute is configured, the partition is still split into multiple Regions by default according to the actual number of partitions.
+To merge all regions, you need to [reset the attribute of the table](#usage).
 > - When using the `merge_option` attribute, you need to pay attention to the PD configuration parameter [`split-merge-interval`](/pd-configuration-file.md#split-merge-interval).
 Suppose that the `merge_option` attribute is not configured.
 In this case, if Regions meet conditions, Regions can be merged after the interval specified by `split-merge-interval`.
-If the `merge_option` attribute is configured, TiKV decides whether to merge Regions after the specified interval according to the `merge_option` configuration.
+If the `merge_option` attribute is configured, PD decides whether to merge Regions after the specified interval according to the `merge_option` configuration.